GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 ![image](./images/user-guide/22-lbms.png)

 All system-defined logs-based metrics are counters.
-User-defined logs-based metrics can be either counter or distribution metrics
+User-defined logs-based metrics can be either counter or distribution metrics.

-undefined#####

 ##### Creating a logs-based metric